How to Win the Health Savings Game: A Guide to HSAs and FSAs

 Let’s put it in perspective:

-With an HSA: If you contribute $3,000 and you’re in the 22% tax bracket, you’re instantly saving around $660.
+With an HSA: If you contribute $3,000 and you’re in the 22% tax bracket, you’re instantly saving around $660 (not including state taxes).
 Over time, if you invest those funds, you could have a substantial nest egg for future health expenses—or even supplement your retirement savings.

 With an FSA: Every dollar you set aside is a dollar that isn’t taxed, so you’re effectively getting a discount on every qualified medical expense you incur throughout the year.